DanielEduardoLopez/DataJobs-MX2023/README.md

 1) **Analytical approach**: Descriptive and inferential statistics.
 2) **Data requirements**: Data about job positions such as job name, salary, employer and location.
 3) **Data collection**: Data was collected from the OCC Website (Mexico) on 07 February 2022, through web scraping with Python 3 and its libraries Selenium and BeautifulSoup.
+4) **Data exploration**: Data was explored with Python 3 and its libraries Matplotlib and Seaborn.
-4) **Data exploration and preparation**: Data then was explored and cleaned with Python 3 and its libraries Pandas and Numpy.
+5) **Data preparation**:  Data then was cleaned with Python 3 and its libraries Pandas and Numpy.
-5) **Data analysis**: Data was analyzed with Python 3 and its libraries Pandas, Scipy and Statsmodels and visualized with Matplotlib, Seaborn, Folium and Plotly.
+6) **Data analysis**: Data was analyzed with Python 3 and its libraries Pandas, Scipy and Statsmodels and visualized with Matplotlib, Seaborn, Folium and Plotly.
-6) **Statistical analysis**: The D'Agostino-Pearson normality test was used to assess the normality of the data jobs salary distribution.
+7) **Statistical analysis**: The D'Agostino-Pearson normality test was used to assess the normality of the data jobs salary distribution.
 Then, both parametric (ANOVA and t-test with unequal variance) and non-parametric (Mann-Whitney U and Kruskal-Wallis H) tests were carried out to assess the significance of the obtained results.
 Furthermore, an effect size analysis was carried out by computing the absolute mean salary differences, the Cohen’s d, and the bootstrap confidence intervals for the mean for each data job category.
 This, in order to assess whether the salary differences were significant from a practical point of view.

 Furthermore:

-7) A <a href="https://data-jobs-mx-2023.onrender.com"><b>dashboard</b></a> was built with Python 3 and its libraries Plotly and Dash.
+8) A <a href="https://data-jobs-mx-2023.onrender.com"><b>dashboard</b></a> was built with Python 3 and its libraries Plotly and Dash.
-8) A <a href="https://github.com/DanielEduardoLopez/DataJobsMX2023/blob/main/Report.pdf"><b>final report</b></a> was written with the complete results obtained from the data.
+9) A <a href="https://github.com/DanielEduardoLopez/DataJobsMX2023/blob/main/Report.pdf"><b>final report</b></a> was written with the complete results obtained from the data.
-9) Some <a href="https://github.com/DanielEduardoLopez/DataJobsMX2023/blob/main/Slides.pdf"><b>slides</b></a> were prepared with the **most important insights** from the report.
+10) Some <a href="https://github.com/DanielEduardoLopez/DataJobsMX2023/blob/main/Slides.pdf"><b>slides</b></a> were prepared with the **most important insights** from the report.

 ___
 ### **6. Main Results**